Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 Besides its powerful color support, its “unusual” 4K resolution is another key point to mention.
 It’s slightly “taller” than regular 4K screens, so it gives you extra space to move and arrange your work files.

 The appearance of this monitor can look a bit dull, not sure if it bothers you.
 I’m not a fan, but it wouldn’t be a reason to reject this decent monitor considering other good specs it has.
-If anything to stop me from buying it would be the price.
+If anything stops me from buying it would be the price.

 2. Best for Mac Lovers: Apple Pro Display XDR